Language is central to almost all social interaction

 “Terrible acts of brutality and violence have been carried out against the Rohingya people.”

-1. aggression_texts is a data.frame which includes 10937 sentences from parliamentary speeches
+is a data.frame which includes 10937 sentences from parliamentary speechesaggression_words

 [1] "abhor*" "abus*" "abusiv*" "accus*"